masoud-ata/PH-RISC-V/README.md

 https://github.com/metastableB/RISCV-RV32I-Assembler

 ## Dependencies
-Just add the files in the design directory to source list of the sythesis tool (e.g. Xilinx Vivado) and you're good to go.
+Just add the files in the design directory to the source list of your sythesis tool (e.g. Xilinx Vivado) and you're good to go.